ssilverman/QNEthernet/README.md

 connect.
 Which approach you use will depend on how your code is structured or intended to be used.

+Be aware when using a listener approach to start or stop services that it's possible, when setting a static IP, for the _address-changed_ callback to be called before the link is up.

 ## How to use multicast

 There are a few ways in the API to utilize multicast to send or receive packets.